byu-cs329/hw0-tooling/README.md

 ## Part V: Logging with SLF4J

 Logging is an important part of debugging and fault isolation for removing code defects.
 This course is going to use [SLF4J](https://www.slf4j.org/) (Simple Logging Facade for Java) and [Logback](https://logback.qos.ch/) for the binding library SLF4J.

+The way logging is intended to be used in this course is as a mechanism to support debugging.
+Most often console output is the first line of attack to isolate and fix a program defect (let's be honest).
+The actual debugger is is the second line of attack.
+Both are invaluable tools.
+The logger is intended to help support console output for debugging, but rather than have to remove all that output once the fault is isolated, it can all be left in place and simply turned off by changing the log-level.

 To complete this part of the homework, edit the Maven `pom.xml` file to add support for [SLF4J](https://www.slf4j.org/) with the [Logback](https://logback.qos.ch/) binding library.
 Create an appropriate configuration file that connects the logger to STDOUT.
 A careful [Google search](http://bfy.tw/LdDI) will find several helpful resources.
 Add logging to the JavaDoc documented class at the *debug*, *info*, *warn*, *trace*, and *error* levels.
 Modify the configuration to experiment with the different log-levels available and explore how the console output is changed by the configure log level.